International Economics

 Goals and Objectives of the Major

-The International Economics major is designed to develop in students the ability to conduct innovative, well-informed, rigorous, quantitative analysis of all aspects of the world economy.
+The International Economics major is designed to develop in students the ability to conduct innovative and rigorous quantitative analysis of all aspects of the world economy.
 This ability is essential to understanding the economic forces at work in the world and making sound decisions in the face of them.
 All students are expected to master the theoretical and empirical tools necessary to conduct such analysis.

 Students who select the IECO major will gain experience in the following areas: